pingles/clj-aws/README.md

 Wrapper for the Amazon AWS SDK for Java.

+## Installing

+A snapshot release is published on Clojars.
+It can be added to your Leiningen `project.clj` as:

+		[clj-aws "0.0.1-SNAPSHOT"]

 ## Supported APIs

 This library is very much a work in progress.
 The following Amazon API's are currently supported: